JimmyKenMerchant/RaspberryPi/v3d_test/README.md

 * BCM2835, BCM2836, and BCM2837 have 12 QPUs.
 The control registers reserve up to 16 QPUs.
 However, the implementation contains 3 slices and 4 QPUs per slice.
 In default, if you set multiple user programs, the programs start from 12th QPU in decremental order.

-* A QPU has 16 elements, so the QPU runs the assigned code in 16 ways (4 ways per clock) parallelly.
-The element number can be obtained in codes.
-An allotment of vertex attribute is served to each element if you control shaders.
-Elements in a QPU run the same codes on the same program counter, so it's the unique system of conditional branches, any of elements or all of elements; whereas each QPU can run different codes.
+* A QPU has 16 elements, which are logical blocks for parallel execution.
+So, the QPU runs the assigned code in 16 ways.
+There are 4 physical blocks in a QPU and these can be multiplied by 4 through 4 clocks, i.e., 4 ways per clock.
+The technology seems to be similar to hardware threading.
+However, elements in a QPU run the same codes on the same program counter, so it's the unique system of conditional branches, any of elements or all of elements; whereas each QPU can run different codes: Note that the element number can be obtained in codes.
+An allotment of attributes for each vertex or pixel in VPM is served to each element if you control shaders.
+An allotment of the data array in VPM you set is served to each element if you execute the user program.

 * An element has two types of arithmetic logic units (ALUs), adder and multiplier.
 You can command both addition and multiplication in an instruction, i.e, an explicit type of superscaling.
 Plus, a control signal (thread end, etc.) can be included in an instruction, which length is 64-bit.
 Up to single precision floating point and 32-bit unsigned/signed integer can be handled.

 * Note that the concept of threading is for the shading process, binning and rendering.
 However, several contexts of the documents seem to mention a thread as an alias of the element.
 In the computer world, threads are typically referred to as logical cores in a physical core, which can run different codes.

+* I referenced PeterLemon's [Raspberry Pi Bare Metal Assembly Programming](https://github.com/PeterLemon/RaspberryPi) for V3D programming.
+The examples are very nice to know the practical usage of V3D.

+* To use V3D with the environment which enables data cache of ARM and/or QPU, all of the code and the data are needed to be stored at the GPU memory space.
+Make sure that the GPU memory space is not flagged as cacheable by ARM to communicate the data smoothly between ARM and QPU.
+Caution that the V3D block recognize the bus address (check the beginning of the BCM2835 peripheral manual), and the address should be at the point of coherency (PoC).
+PoC seems to be the 0x40000000 address space on BCM2835 and the 0x80000000 address space on BCM2835 and BCM2837.

 * FLOPS (floating point operations per second) is calculated as described below.
 	* V3D's clock is 250Mhz: 2 (instructions per clock) * 4 (ways per clock) * 12 (QPUs) * 250Mhz = 24GFLOPS